AlexsLemonade/OpenScPCA-analysis/templates/analysis-module/README.md

 If there are multiple steps in the module, please include an outline of the analysis steps and scripts used.

+## How to run the module

+Please provide instructions on how to run the analysis module.
+What commands are needed to execute all steps in the analysis?

 ## Input files

 Please include a description of the required inputs to run the analysis module (e.g., processed `SingleCellExperiment` objects from the ScPCA Portal).